xianghui/javascript101/content/lessons/1-3-functions.md

 ## Pass by value

 Similar to Java, JS is **pass by value**.
 We cannot change the value of the primitive type in a function.
-The function gets the value of the original variable instead of the reference of the variable.
+The function **gets the value** of the original variable **instead of the reference of the variable**.
 So when we modify the function variable, it does not modify the original variable.

 ```javascript